Askannz/msi-perkeyrgb/README.md

 #### Command-line usage

 ```
-./msi-perkeyrgb -c <path to your configuration file>
+msi-perkeyrgb -c <path to your configuration file>
 ```

 How does it work ?